 If you are a beneficiary to a life insurance policy, you need to know how the life insurance claims process works.
 Because, the benefit will not generate automatically or only by your informing the insurer that the policyholder is no more.

-We have explained the life insurance claims process for you here:
+We have explained here the way insurance claims process works:

 The 3 Most Important Documents